raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

   long-lived (i.e., minutes or hours, rather than seconds).
 - Either end of the connection may initiate messages to the other.

-A "DSO session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
+A "DSO Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
 This is distinct from, for example a DNS-over-TCP session as described in RC7766.

-A "DSO session" is terminated when the underlying connection is closed.
+A "DSO Session" is terminated when the underlying connection is closed.

 The term "server" means the software with a listening socket, awaiting incoming connection requests.